pawel-napieracz/cordova-plugin-onegini/README.md

-# 1. Installing the plugin
+# Install the plugin

+## Resolve dependencies
+The dependencies of the plugin need to be resolved before you install the plugin in your Cordova application.

+    gradle clean resolveDependencies

+## Add the plugin

 To install this plugin execute the following command from your Cordova application project directory.

     cordova plugin add <path_to_this_plugin>

-## Resolving dependencies
-Plugin dependencies needs to be resolved before it can be installed in your Cordova application.

-    gradle clean resolveDependencies

 ## Native screen support